ShipBit/wingman-ai/docs/develop-windows.md

 Restart the terminal.
 Test with `python --version` and `python3 --version`.

-Finally, download [ffmpeg](https://ffmpeg.org/download.html) and copy the `exe` files from their package to the Wingman root source directory.

 ## Install dependencies

 Checkout the repository and start a terminal in the root folder.